 - stick to the TBD standards and make sure that branches have a short life span to eliminate merge problems.

 Control the Overall Architecture

 Architecture plays an important part in ensuring continuous delivery.
-Because of architectural constraints, many companies fail to achieve product agility goals.
-Clearly, there’s a connection between product architecture and the communication style of a team.
+Because of architectural constraints, many companies fail to achieve solution agility goals.
+Clearly, there’s a connection between solution architecture and the communication style of a team.
 The architecture of products often reflects the current evolutionary stage of your organization.

 Hence, new features or services may be extremely difficult to introduce.
 In this case, we would recommend implementing an evolutionary architecture approach for introducing gradual incremental changes.